-- 1. The first step is to become a supporter.
-Supporters will have the opportunity to showcase their commitment to developing safe, inclusive, resilient communities for all.
-They will become part of a community of like-minded local and regional governments working on equity policies within the sustainability sphere; gain access to further tools, resources and good practice which support equitable local sustainable development planning and implementation; and have the opportunity to share knowledge and collaborate with other committed local and regional governments addressing similar challenges and dedicated to promoting equity in their cities, towns and regions.
-To become a supporter of the Malmö Commitment does not require any monetary cost and just minimal staff capacity. - 2.
-Local and regional governments taking the lead in embedding social equity at the core of their local sustainable development will be eligible to become pioneers of the Malmö Commitment.
-Pioneers will need to make additional commitments (see below).
-To become a pioneer does not require any monetary cost, but it will require some additional municipal staff capacity (see below).
-Supporters will have the opportunity to express their interest in becoming pioneers; after the first phase of piloting, evaluations will take place periodically to engage supporters as new pioneers.
+- You will have the opportunity to showcase your local government's commitment to developing safe, inclusive, resilient communities for all - You will become part of a community of like-minded local and regional governments working on equity policies within the sustainability sphere - You will gain access to tools, resources and good practice which support equitable local sustainable development planning and implementation - You will share your own knowledge and collaborate with other committed local and regional governments addressing similar challenges and dedicated to promoting equity in their cities, towns and regions. - I am a local/regional government.
+How do I adopt the Malmö Commitment?
+The endorsement of the Malmö Commitment consists in a two-step process: - 1.
+The first step is to become a supporter.
+The supporters will be showcased on the Malmö Commitment website as cities, towns and regions committed to developing safe, inclusive, and resilient communities for all.
+To become a supporter of the Malmö Commitment does not require any monetary cost or further staff capacity. - 2.
+Local and regional governments taking the lead in embedding social equity at the core of their local sustainable development will be eligible to adopt the Malmö Commitment.
+After you become a supporter, the Malmö Commitment team will evaluate your readiness to become an adopter.
+This can be re-evaluated in a one year time.
+To become an adopter of the Malmö Commitment does not have any direct monetary cost, however it does require some invested municipal staff capacity and additional commitments (see below).